Troutnut.com Fly Fishing for Trout Home

 Regions: East, Midwest, West

-Time Of Year (?): Mostly in the spring in the East, summer in the West
+Time Of Year (?): Mostly in the spring in the East, all season in the West

-Ephemerella nymphs inhabit all types of water.
-This genus is most important in the East and Midwest, where the major species hatch in the spring and a few continue into the summer.
-In the West, the other closely related genus Drunella takes on greater importance, but the Pale Morning Duns of Ephemerella are still important in the summer.
+Ephemerella species inhabit most types of water and can be found at any time of the season depending on locale.
+This genus is very important in the East and Midwest, where the major species hatch in the spring and a few continue into the summer.
+In the West, the species comprising the Pale Morning Dun complex produce the superhatches of international fame that can be found somewhere in this vast region virtually the entire season.

 Spinner Behavior